mapcrafter/mapcrafter/README.md

 * the blocks/ directory from your texture pack

 Probably you can get everything from your minecraft.jar.
-You can use the python script 'find_images.py' in the data directory to extract the images from your minecraft.jar.
+You can use the python script `find_images.py` from the data directory to extract the images from your minecraft.jar.

 `texture_size = <number>`